-The Sentara RMH HTL Program is a one year school that includes six months of lecture and student lab followed by six months of rotation through three hospital histology labs.
-Rotations will be in Sentara RMH Medical Center Histology Lab, Sentara Norfolk General Hospital Immunohistochemistry Lab, Sentara Norfolk General Hospital Histology Lab, and Martha Jefferson Hospital Histology Lab.
+The Sentara RMH HTL Program is a one year school that includes six months of lecture and student lab followed by six months of rotation through a hospital histology lab.
+Rotations will be in Sentara RMH Medical Center Histology Lab, Sentara Norfolk General Hospital Immunohistochemistry Lab, Sentara Norfolk General Hospital Histology Lab, Sentara Williamsburg Regional Medical Center Histology Lab, and Sentara Martha Jefferson Hospital Histology Lab.
 Block teaching will be utilized in the didactic segment of the program with progression of courses from Fixation, Processing/Embedding, and Microtomy to Staining.
-Some of the lectures will be projected by video-teleconferencing equipment from Norfolk and Williamsburg to Sentara RMH.
-The rest of the lectures will be in person.
-Two-way communications will be utilized in the video-teleconferencing.
 The entering students will be required to have a bachelor’s degree with a minimum of 30 credits in biology and chemistry (minimum of 12 credits in each of chemistry and biology) prior to beginning the program.
 A certificate will be awarded at the completion of the school.

 - Sharon B. Smith, CT, HT(ASCP), B.S., MT

 The Sentara RMH School of Histotechnology is accredited by the following: